© 2026. The Trustees of Indiana University

 LuAnn Johnson

-Syndication and Traffic Manager, WFIU
+Syndication Manager, WFIU

 • This hour, we’re going to hear half a dozen pieces from the thirteenth to seventeenth centuries, each of which begins with the same two words, “Quis dabit” - Latin for “who will give.”
 We’ll find that for hundreds of years those two words have signaled a call to mourning and have been the inspiration for unforgettable music.